intel/neural-compressor/README.md

 ---
 <div align="left">

-Intel® Neural Compressor, formerly known as Intel® Low Precision Optimization Tool, is an open-source Python library that runs on Intel CPUs and GPUs, which delivers unified interfaces across multiple deep-learning frameworks for popular network compression technologies such as quantization, pruning, and knowledge distillation.
+Intel® Neural Compressor, is an open-source Python library that runs on Intel CPUs and GPUs, which delivers unified interfaces across multiple deep-learning frameworks for popular network compression technologies such as quantization, pruning, and knowledge distillation.
 This tool supports automatic accuracy-driven tuning strategies to help the user quickly find out the best quantized model.
 It also implements different weight-pruning algorithms to generate a pruned model with predefined sparsity goal.
 It also supports knowledge distillation to distill the knowledge from the teacher model to the student model.
 Intel® Neural Compressor is a critical AI software component in the [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).